 Beer and the process of brewing beer may predate known history.
-As varied as the methods, grains, and flavors, beer continues to change and evolve over time.
+As varied as the methods, grains, and flavors, beer continues to change and evolve.

 Virginia colonists brewed beer.
-William Penn included a place for brewing beer within the colony of Pennsylvania which can still be visited at Pennsbury Manor today.
+William Penn included a place for brewing beer within the Pennsylvania colony.
+It can still be visited at Pennsbury Manor today.
 The first President of the United States recorded a recipe for brewing beer in his notes.
 Samuel Adams holds a place in both beer and tea history in this country.
 There were a few beer lovers and patriots among the nation’s founders.

 The United States also derives its rich brewing history from beer-loving German immigrants during the mid-1800s.
-Some of those immigrants families’ names are as familiar today as they were a hundred years ago.
+Some of those family names are as familiar today as they were a hundred years ago.

 While some names have faded into the past, smaller batch brewers continue to experiment with old and new recipes.
-The crafting of beer carries rich traditions, often requiring years of training and experience in the trade.
-Depending on the brewery, the path to brewmaster may take years to develop the skill and expertise necessary to produce a quality beer every time.
-One certain requirement is a love of beer and the craft.
+The crafting of beer carries deep traditions, often requiring years of training and experience in the trade.
+Depending on the brewery, the path to brewmaster may take years to develop the skill and expertise.
+Eventually, a brewmaster gains the knowledge necessary to produce a quality beer every time.
+One particular requirement is a passion for the craft.